- Day 1: Arrive in Bangkok

 - This itinerary is a privately guided tour, designed just to show you what is possible.

 - We can tailor this trip, it's inclusions and the accommodations, to meet your requirements, budget, and interests.

 Arrive in BangkokDay 1

-A warm greeting awaits at an International airport in Bangkok; our representative and driver will meet you in the arrivals lounge and transfer you to your hotel in downtown Bangkok.
-While every effort is made to have your room available upon arrival, check in time is at 02:00 pm; your room may or may not be ready before this time.
+A warm greeting will wait for you at an International airport in Bangkok; our representative and driver will meet you in the arrival lounge and transfer you to your hotel in downtown Bangkok.
+While every effort is made to have your room available upon arrival, check-in time is at 02:00 pm; your room may or may not be ready before this time.